akshitashreyash/capstone-AkshitaShreyash-2310110688/README.md

 [DONE] Step 3: Create prompts which will make the model familar with types of questions - MCQs, small questions, explain concepts in short.

-[TODO] Step 4: Create prompt templates and JSON schemas for MCQs and SAQs.
+[DONE] Step 4: Execute langgraph pipeline that takes chunks and construct MCQ prompts similar to step 3.

 [TODO] Step 5: Build LangGraph pipeline (retriever → generator → evaluator).